 Possibly jossed, the picture of him on the side of the Turbo Time console is pasty-looking as well, though they might have accepted the game limitations and coloured the game art to match.

-That might go to explain why Turbo Time loss popularity-what kid would want the protagonist to appear Obviously Evil?
+That might explain Turbo Time losing popularity; what kid would want the protagonist to appear Obviously Evil?

 Why does Ralph keep saying he "earned" his medal in Hero's Duty?
 Because he did just what Markowski had said.
 He climbed the building and he fought bugs.